rpecuch/kids-rx-info/README.md

 ### Patients

-To access this application, visit the following URL: [http://my-kids-rx.herokuapp.com/](http://my-kids-rx.herokuapp.com/).
 Browse the homepage for business information, or select one of the options in the navigation bar at the top of the page.

 Select "Patient Login" to login as a patient, or the user may create a new account.